webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Yes, in beta, from version 7.0 onwards.

+= I need technical support.
+Who should I contact, IfthenPay or Webdados? =

+Although this is the official IfthenPay WooCommerce plugin, development and support is provided by [Webdados](https://www.webdados.pt).
+For free/standard support you should use the support forums here at WordPress.org For premium, urgent and experimental integrations support or custom developments you should contact [Webdados](https://www.webdados.pt/contactos/).
+Charges will apply.

+Any support related to failed payments or credit card authorizations should be directed to [IfthenPay](https://ifthenpay.com/#contactos).

+= Where do I report security bugs found in this plugin? =

+You can report any security bugs found in the source code of the site-reviews plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/multibanco-ifthen-software-gateway-for-woocommerce).
+The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 = Can I contribute with a translation? =

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 8.2.0 - 2023-04-28 =
+* Fix a bug when changing email language if WPML is active
+* Add security bugs report information to the readme file
+* Tested with WordPress 6.3-alpha-55693 and WooCommerce 7.7.0-beta.2

 = 8.1.0 - 2023-04-04 =
 * [PRO add-on 1.3](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Recover unpaid MB WAY orders by converting them to Multibanco and notify the customer via email